 November 16, 2021

-Virtual Ingenuity LCC is a business support organization focused on helping businesses improve efficiency, effectiveness, and profits.
+Virtual Ingenuity LLC is a business support organization focused on helping businesses improve efficiency, effectiveness, and profits.
 Land has said, “Healthcare patients cannot wait for efficiencies, they are already suffering.
 I take an intentional, even surgical approach to my clients by incorporating customized plans, workflow systems and innovative solutions for their success.
 My dedication rests solely on building genuine result-driven strategies and optimized strategic planning to boost productivity and growth.”

 The Business Specific Grant will help Virtual Ingenuity continue to make an impact, one business at a time.